MicrosoftDocs/ai-builder/ai-builder-docs/prompt-library.md

 Yes.
 From the panel on the right, select **Data used** to add a single Dataverse table

 Learn more in [Use your own data in a prompt](use-your-own-prompt-data.md).

-### Can I display the prompt library in Microsoft Copilot Studio?

-No, it isn't currently available.

 ### Can I display the prompt library in a canvas app?